 Gyles Brandreth is a writer, broadcaster, former MP and Government Whip - and one of Britain's most sought-after award ceremony hosts and after-dinner speakers.

-Currently a reporter on The One Show on BBC1 and a regular on Radio 4's Just a Minute, his acclaimed Victorian detective stories - The Oscar Wilde Murder Mysteries - are now being published in seventeen countries around the world and being adapted for TV.
+He has been a reporter on 'The One Show' (BBC1) and a regular on Radio 4's 'Just a Minute'.
+His acclaimed Victorian detective stories 'The Oscar Wilde Murder Mysteries' are now being published in seventeen countries around the world and being adapted for TV.

 Gyles Brandreth won his first prize as a public speaker as a schoolboy of fifteen.
 At Oxford, aged twenty, he was elected President of the Oxford Union.
 At 22, he turned professional and since then he has spoken all over the world, in venues as varied as the Helmsley Palace, New York and Buckingham Palace, London.

-A prolific broadcaster (in programmes ranging from Just a Minute to Have I Got News for You and most recently The One Show), an acclaimed interviewer (principally for the Sunday Telegraph), a novelist, children’s author and biographer, his best-selling diary, Breaking the Code, was described as ‘By far the best political diary of recent years, far more perceptive and revealing than Alan Clark’s’ (The Times) and ‘Searingly honest, wildly indiscreet, and incredibly funny" (Daily Mail).
+A prolific broadcaster (in programmes ranging from 'Just a Minute' to 'Have I Got News for You' and 'The One Show').
+An acclaimed interviewer (principally for the Sunday Telegraph), a novelist, children’s author and biographer.
+His best-selling diary 'Breaking the Code', was described as "By far the best political diary of recent years, far more perceptive and revealing than Alan Clark’s" (The Times) and "Searingly honest, wildly indiscreet, and incredibly funny" (Daily Mail).

-He is married to writer and publisher Michèle Brown, with whom he co-curated the exhibition of twentieth century children’s authors at the National Portrait Gallery and founded the award-winning Teddy Bear Museum now based at the Polka Theatre in Wimbledon.
+He is married to writer and publisher Michèle Brown, with whom he co-curated the exhibition of twentieth century children’s authors at the National Portrait Gallery, and founded the award-winning Teddy Bear Museum now based at the Polka Theatre in Wimbledon.

 "Wow, what a pro!
 Gyles did a really great job ... he was a great host, very funny and couldn’t have been more suited to the audience.
 He obviously works very hard and puts a lot of effort into these events.
 We would definitely use him again."
 Gyles hosted t he British Accountancy Awards - November 2011